-\begin{Thm} \ \begin{enumerate}[topsep=-4pt, itemsep=6pt, parsep=3pt, partopsep=0pt, leftmargin=16pt] \item Let $X$ be one of the spaces $\rR^*$, $\gR\sa$, $\gR^-$, $\gR^+$, or $\gR^*$, and let $X_K = X\cap\Reg_K$ be the subspace of $X$ consisting of operators with compact resolvent.
+\begin{Thm} \ \begin{enumerate}[topsep=-4pt, itemsep=6pt, parsep=3pt, partopsep=0pt, leftmargin=16pt] \item Let $X$ be one of the spaces $\rR\st$, $\gR\sa$, $\gR^-$, $\gR^+$, or $\gR\st$, and let $X_K = X\cap\Reg_K$ be the subspace of $X$ consisting of operators with compact resolvent.
 Then the subspaces of $X$ and $X_K$ consisting of invertible operators are contractible.
-Moreover, the subspaces
+More generally, the subspaces